 5. Crypto exchange & payment

 The paths of crypto and conventional banking are starting to cross increasingly often.
 Banks have understood that such fusion is inevitable, as the number of crypto users is growing exponentially year by year.
 Crypto apps have been enabling customers to link their FIAT accounts to the crypto wallet for a long time, but now the banks are also taking the initiative.
-Not only does it provide their customers with more flexibility, but also empowers them to diversify their wallets and implement anti-inflation budget strategies.
+Not only does it provide their customers with more flexibility, but also empowers them to diversify their digital wallets and implement anti-inflation budget strategies.

 You can use crypto banks, but the financial institutions that are traditional at their core are also starting to merge crypto and FIAT.
 Aside from introducing their own coins, they enable you to buy different coins directly through their app.
 Example?
 Chase Bank (JP Morgan) allows users to buy and sell crypto via Coinbase exchange, and with Revolut’s app, you can get yourself some Bitcoin.
 Other banks will likely join this trend soon.

-With proper crypto banking apps, you will likely get more flexibility, though, as you can set up plans for the algorithm to automatically convert your FIAT reserves for particular coins and access best banking app features designed specifically for crypto users.
+With proper crypto banking apps, you will likely get more flexibility, though, as you can set up plans for the algorithm to automatically convert your FIAT reserves for particular coins and access successful banking app features designed specifically for crypto users.

 6. Secure blockchain transfers